 Before I get into the nitty gritty of Rebet taxes at federal, state and local levels, here’s a quick overview of what Rebet is and how the app works, for those of you who aren’t already familiar.

-is, in short, a social sportsbook – which essentially means it’s similar to your traditional, “real money” sports betting site, but with a few important differences.
+The Rebet app is, in short, a social sportsbook – which essentially means it’s similar to your traditional, “real money” sports betting site, but with a few important differences.
 Most notably:

 If this is your first time with Rebet, the above can take a bit of time to get your head around at first.
 But once you’ve placed a few virtual coin based bets, and redeemed your first batch of Rebet Cash for an IRL prize, all very quickly becomes clear.